syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Data-Marker.md

 ## Customizing Labels

-Data labels are enabled by default but you can also change the visibility of the labels using [`ShowLabel`] property of [`ChartDataMarker`].
+Data labels are enabled by default but you can also change the visibility of the labels using [`ShowLabel`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDataMarker~ShowLabel.html) property of [`SFChartDataMarker`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDataMarker.html).
 The label appearance can be customized using [`LabelStyle`] property.

  The following properties are used to customize the data marker label appearance.